chenyyxx/DataIntegration/README.md

 Description: Function to query required data from dbSnp153

 Args:
-- df (pandas.Data.Frame): the data we want more info
+- df (pandas.DataFrame): the data we want more info
 - link (str): path or link of the '.bb' file of dbSnp153

 Returns:
-- pandas.Data.Frame: return complete information from dbSnp153 as a python dictionary
+- pandas.DataFrame: return complete information from dbSnp153 as a python dictionary

 Example:
 ```python